invra/nix-conf/docs/cloning_repo.md

 # Cloning repo with Git.
-Now for people who are reading this, either donit know what their doing or have realized this need to be done specially.
+Now for people who are reading this, either don't know what their doing or have realized this need to be done specially.

 ## Cloning
 Now I don't know what Git platform you're reading this from.
 But the only right one is [Gitlab](https://gitlab.com)